bingalls/weatherMaterial/README.md

 Warning in Chrome A11Y - (WARNING) These elements are focusable but either invisible or obscured by another element
 ```

+Code is also checked with

+* eslint
+* jshint
+* jscs

+but no task runners (gulp, grunt) yet.

 ## To Do